jordieres/IoT-Flutter-MS/docs/ios/services/status_update_manager.md

 - When Flutter queries for status, these methods provide serialized snapshots.
 - Ensures real-time visibility and fault tracing for BLE sensors.

----

-### Summary

-`StatusUpdateManager.swift` encapsulates runtime metadata for each sensor family and exposes it in Flutter-friendly JSON.
-Its single responsibility and clear interface make it easy to integrate and maintain in cross-platform BLE systems.